Long Island Slip and Fall Lawyer

 - Muscle strain and sprains.

-The most serious injuries caused by falls are usually those affecting the spine, the head, the neck, or the joints.
+The most serious injuries caused by falls are usually those affecting the back and spinal cord, the head, the neck, or the joints.
 However, any part of the body can be severely injured in a fall accident.
 To see how our experienced injury lawyers can help you, call our office directly at 888-488-7459.
 Our Initial consultations are always free.

 Common Causes of Slip and Fall Injuries on the Job